The Sustainable Forest Incentive Act (SFIA) provides annual incentive payments to encourage private landowners to keep their wooded areas undeveloped.

 Private landowners can receive a payment for each acre of qualifying forest land they enroll in SFIA.
 In return, enrollees agree not to develop their land and to follow an active woodland management plan for a minimum of either 8, 20, or 50 years, depending on the covenant set with the parcel.

-Due to recent changes in legislation, SFIA is now jointly administered by the Department of Revenue (Dept. of Revenue) and the Department of Natural Resources (DNR) Division of Forestry.
-Dept. of Revenue oversees SFIA applications, payments, penalties and covenants.
-DNR handles forest land management.
+SFIA is jointly administered by the Department of Revenue and the DNR Division of Forestry.
+Department of Revenue oversees SFIA applications, payments, penalties, and covenants.
+The DNR handles woodland management plans and land eligibility.

-Visit the Dept. of Revenue to start an SFIA application or for information on:
+Visit the Department of Revenue to start an SFIA application or for information on: